emanrodriguez/CarGurus-Git-/README.md

 # FUTURE PLANS:

 1.Allow user to opt in for daily text messages of the best deal that day according to their link.
-    1. Will be done by adding another column to database for user optIn.
+    1. Will be done by adding another column to database for user optIn.(Complete)
-    1. Will use Cron for scheduling the text messages.
+    1. Will use Cron for scheduling the text messages.(Complete)

 # Usage
 ## Installation Option for required packages